EdenWise/hjcrc/hjcrc.md

 	* Matthew Perry, Friends, Lovers, and the Big Terrible Thing: A Memoir
 	* Marlon Brando
 	* Clark Gable
+- The right makes it look like a war with the Jews but it is more of a pretense for those that feel safer.
+The safety they have makes them more able to live in artifice; the war is a front to "getting saved" or avoid *feeling guilty*. \
+-  Desperate females were eventually given their own rule---part of the great Jewish TWO system. \

 ![](images/hear-see-speak-zero-evil.svg)
 ![](images/jewish-code.svg)

-## Politics of the Right and how it has Influenced Me
+## The Politics of the Right and How It Has Influenced Me

-• Curse God—added/or-tried-to-add by Harry Reid with Jesus saying "Why hast though forsaken me?", also was encouraged to do to Job (by wife) (something like, "Job why do you not curse God?")
+* Curse God—added/or-tried-to-add by Harry Reid with Jesus saying "Why hast though forsaken me?", also was encouraged to do to Job (by wife) (something like, "Job why do you not curse God?") \

-• Grand master, "By doing all these wrong things to you, I can teach you the right direction."
+* Grand master, "By doing all these wrong things to you, I can teach you the right direction." \

-• Grand Master, "Hardly matters how you get here. \[Just be sure that you do\]."
+* Grand Master, "Hardly matters how you get here. \[Just be sure that you do\]." \

-Deaths: Jose in SLC---homeless guy who got hurt by the nervous system attacks meant for me
+* Deaths: Jose in SLC---homeless guy who got hurt by the nervous system attacks meant for me \

-Kid in Jackson---15 year old kid made to crash his motorcycle into farm equipment
+* Kid in Jackson---15 year old kid made to crash his motorcycle into farm equipment \

-Grandfather---was given heart attack
+* Grandfather---was given heart attack \

-Christopher Reeve---horse-riding accident, related to something that happened to a family
+* Christopher Reeve---horse-riding accident, related to something that happened to a family \

-member that was protected.
+* member that was protected. \

-Back of the knees---said it was best to respect someone's secrecy and was labeled as naïve.
+* Back of the knees---said it was best to respect someone's secrecy and was labeled as naïve. \

-KARM and drinks---angel got to add defenses for those that had to be around me.
+* KARM and drinks---angel got to add defenses for those that had to be around me. \

-Job forgetisms
+* Job forgetisms \

-Zero big picture---was left to rot
+* Zero big picture---was left to rot \

-"Who's is he's?"
+* "Who's is he's?" \

-"Who is this guy?
-And what does he have to do with us?"
+* "Who is this guy?
+And what does he have to do with us?" \

-Darwin---savages
+* Darwin---savages \

-Bob Iger---got "Disney" from me.
+* Bob Iger---got "Disney" from me. \

-Reid---curses?!
+* Reid---curses?! \

-Supplications---penny magmatism at Walmart (ouch), sleeping wind directed into, dogs going after me
+* Supplications---penny magmatism at Walmart (ouch), sleeping wind directed into, dogs going after me \

-Companies using me---NIV, Target?
-Wal-Mart and rBST, Chick-Filet
+* Companies using me---NIV, Target?
+Wal-Mart and rBST, Chick-Filet \

-Rods and Cones---people have died to get this heavenly protection.
-Used in many places particularly denominations, but also screws, needles, saw, washers.
+* Rods and Cones---people have died to get this heavenly protection.
+Used in many places particularly denominations, but also screws, needles, saw, washers. \

-Graffiti and 13 other hate things directed at me.
+* Graffiti and 13 other hate things directed at me. \

-Conservatism---outside of nature, leaves Eden behind
+* Conservatism---outside of nature, leaves Eden behind \

-"Hardly matters how he feels."---got in front of my sleeping spot and said this.
+* "Hardly matters how he feels."---got in front of my sleeping spot and said this. \

-People magazine has used me to protect some of their mucks.
+* People magazine has used me to protect some of their mucks.
 Stone and Carrey may have also been protected through them; I had both of their big movies scenes altered in my brain.
-One showed Michael Douglas instead and the other Ben Stiller.
+One showed Michael Douglas instead and the other Ben Stiller. \

-Harry Reid things that happen to me after he is here.
+* Harry Reid things that happen to me after he is here. \

-Erasing instinct
+* Erasing instinct

 [^1]: <http://tinyurl.com/HJCR1> \| [Git](https://github.com/EdenWise/hjcrc) \| [@](mailto:toddpartridge@outlook.com)